Before Choosing A Flap Disc, Understand Stainless Steel

 Using the wrong flap disc on your stainless steel can ruin its special properties.

-What Else to Understand Before you Select Your Flap Disc
+What Else To Understand Before You Pick Your Flap Disc

 Stainless steel is harder than low carbon or mild steel, making it more difficult to grind on.
 Another reason to select the right flap disc.

-It is also an expensive material.
-Using an incompatible flap disc will as a minimum cost you more time and effort and at worst wreck the stainless steel.
+It’s also an expensive material.
+Using the wrong flap disc will as a minimum cost you more time and effort and at worst wreck the stainless steel.

 Flap discs that are high in iron or other contaminants.
 A cheap flap disc designed for using on low carbon or mild steel is likely to leave a layer of fine particles on your pricey stainless steel.